mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - Its **parameter `α`** will be: `n` dimensional vector which is not a pmf, but just a bunch of numbers: `c(α1, α2, α3)`
    - if α1,α2,α3 are all the same, then the outcome(`θ_i`) appears uniformly.
    - if α1,α2,α3 are small(<1), the outcome(`θ_i`) appears each corner and edge of the plane
-     - ### Push the distribution to the corners.
+     - Push the distribution to the corners.
    - if α1,α2,α3 are big(>1), the outcome(`θ_i`) appears in the center of the plane
-     - ### Push the distribution to the middle.
+     - Push the distribution to the middle.
    - Thus...α controls the mixture of outcomes.
-     - Turn it down, and we will likely have different values for each outcome.
+     - Turn it down, and we will likely have different values for each possible outcome.
-     - Turn it up, and we will likely have same values for each outcome.
+     - Turn it up, and we will likely have same values for each possible outcome.
  - Its **outcome `θ`** will be: `n` dimensional vector corresponding to some pmf over n possible outcomes: `c(θ_1, θ_2, θ_3) where θ_1 + θ_2 + θ_3 = 1`
 It's a distribution over `n` dimensional vectors called "θ".
 It can be thought of as a multivariate beta distribution for a collection of probabilities (that must sum to 1).
  - Dirichlet distribution is the conjugate prior for the **multinomial likelihood**.